a-doe-bo/a-doe-bo.github.io/index.md

 ![](doc/billdetails_mock.png)

 ### Profile Page
-The user has profile that contains their profile picture as well as details of themselves.
+The profile page contains the user's information.
+This includes their email, name, and role.
 ![](doc/profilepage_mock.png)

 ### Email